 In this session work continues on the legs with focus on the inside of the leg from the ankle to the pelvis.
 At a slightly deeper layer, the relationship of the foot to the pelvis is aligned and torsions at the knee, hip and ankle are addressed.

-There is focus on addressing adductor attachments to increased range of movement of the pelvis.
-This starts the pelvis on its way to becoming more horizontal and balanced while in standing.
+There is focus on addressing adductor attachments to increased range of movement of the hip to the pelvis.
+This starts the structural support needed to allow the pelvis more balanced while in standing.

-It is important to note that clients also occasionally report emotional following this session.
-This session disrupts physical holding patterns allowing for freedom of movement but sometimes emotional holding patterns may surface too.
+It is important to note that clients also occasionally report feeling emotional following this session.
+This session disrupts physical holding patterns allowing for freedom of new movement, but sometimes emotional holding patterns may surface too.

-It’s best to schedule sessions four and five about a week apart as session five continues the work started in four, and bringing the body to greater balance.
+It is best to schedule sessions four and five about a week apart as session five continues the work started in four and bringing the body to greater balance.

-Work continues up the front of the body to provide lift up the center of your structure.
-Particular focus is on the abdomen, quadriceps, ribcage, diaphragm and psoas muscle.
+Work continues up the front of the body to provide lift up the center of your structure and therefore center of gravity begins to shift.
+Particular focus is on the abdomen, quadriceps, ribcage, diaphragm, and psoas muscle.

-By freeing pelvic and abdominal restrictions there is better spinal movement as the base of the spine.
-Your frame continues it’s organization to more supportive length and height and balance throughout.
+By freeing pelvic and abdominal restrictions there is better spinal movement at the base of the spine.
+Your frame continues its organization to more supportive length and height and balance throughout.

 In this session lengthening continues through the deep muscles of the back and hips, balancing the changes achieved from the front in Session five.